smathys/microservices-kubernetes/PITCHME.md

 - Focus on small functions
 - Independent deployment of releases
-- Docker-image run everywhere, deployment of release means config uses new version of docker-image
+- Docker-image: deployment of release means config uses new version of Docker-Image
 - Zero downtime deployment
 - Usage of Kafka:
   - dead-letter-que
-  - mesarue metrics on kafka-queues
+  - measure metrics on Kafka queues
+  - replay journeys in different environments
+- Build own Flyway/Liquibase pragmatic  approach for Cassandra

 ---